aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 # Pipelines

-While it is convenient to leverage the CDK command line tool to deploy your first cluster, we recommend setting up automated pipelines that will be responsible for deploying and updating your EKS infrastructure.

-To accomplish this, the EKS SSP - Reference Solution leverages the [`Pipelines`](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html) CDK module.
-This module makes it trivial to create Continuous Delivery (CD) pipelines via CodePipeline that are responsible for deploying and updating your infrastructure.
+While it is convenient to use the CDK CLI to deploy your first cluster, we recommend setting up automated pipelines that deploy and update your Amazon EKS infrastructure.
+To accomplish this, use the [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html) CDK module, which uses AWS CodePipeline to create CI/CD pipelines that help to manage your infrastructure.

-Additionally, the EKS SSP - Reference Solution leverages the GitHub integration that the `Pipelines` CDK module provides in order to integrate our pipelines with GitHub.
-The end result is that any new configuration pushed to a GitHub repository containing our CDK will be automatically deployed.
+Additionally, SSP uses a GitHub integration that the pipelines CDK module provides in order to integrate CI/CD pipelines with GitHub.
+The result is that new configurations pushed to a GitHub repository that contain the CDK are automatically deployed.

 ## Creating a pipeline

-We can create a new `CodePipeline` resource via the following.
+Create a new `CodePipeline` resource using the following code:

 ```typescript
 import * as ssp from '@shapirov/cdk-eks-blueprint'